 Truth is not hard to ascertain.
 The dictionary speaks of truth as the “conformity to fact or reality.”
-Conservatives, who twisted like circus contortionists to evade Bush’s misrepresentation of the truth in
+Conservatives, who twisted like circus contortionists to evade Bush’s misrepresentation of the truth in Iraq, have decided mercifully to face the facts and the reality of his “new temporary worker program.”

 As many conservatives note, this program is a repetition of past guest-worker schemes, which brought in their destructive wake a massive increase in the influx of legal and illegal immigrants – not a rotation, as Bush “expects.”
 One reason the floodgates can’t be easily closed, the Center for Immigration Studies points out, is that such policies distort markets.
 Employers begin to plan production around the availability of cheap labor … in perpetuity.